yuyang339/cs140e-21spr/labs/9-threads/README.md

 Now we make your RTC threads work with context switching.
 Make the following changes:

-  - `rpi_exit` if it can dequeue a runnable thread, context switch into it.
-Otherwise resume the initial start thread created in step 1.

-  - Move your `cswitch` code into `rpi_cswitch` in `thread-asm.S`

-     Make sure you verify that your `rpi_cswitch` code works when you pass the current thread as both arguments --- behaviorally this is a no-op since your code should save and restore the state, and resume right after the call.

-  - Change `rpi_yield` so that it works as expected.

-   - To help debug problems: you can initially have the trampoline code you write (`rpi_init_trampoline`) initially just call out to C code to print out its values so you can sanity check that they make sense.

 Checking:
    1. When you run `3-test` it should work and print `SUCCESS`.